jc-ha/js101/lesson_2/pedac.md

 - develop a mental model like a summary of the entire problem, the what and not the how yet

 # Examples/Test Cases
--come up with actual examples that validate our understanding and confirm we are going in the right direction -also provide edge cases, like if iterating over numbers, the edge cases may be the ends of the range of numbers, typical edge cases involve negatives or zero
+- come up with actual examples that validate our understanding and confirm we are going in the right direction
+- also provide edge cases, like if iterating over numbers, the edge cases may be the ends of the range of numbers, typical edge cases involve negatives or zero

 # Data Structure
-determine what data structure you can work with to convert input to output the data structure chosen will influence algorithm used, so Data Structure and Algorithm are often paired together
+- determine what data structure you can work with to convert input to output
+- the data structure chosen will influence algorithm used, so Data Structure and Algorithm are often paired together

 # Algorithm
-series of instructions that transform input to output, enough detail and readily converted to code but not actual code if it was in a programming language, you lose flexibility during implementation, programming languages often provide multiple ways to achieve something, so making implementation choices too soon is not ideal also not uncommon to change the algorithm once coding starts, don’t feel constrained test algorithm manually to test cases is this where we write pseudocode?
+- series of instructions that transform input to output, enough detail and readily converted to code but not actual code
+- if it was in a programming language, you lose flexibility during implementation, programming languages often provide multiple ways to achieve something, so making implementation choices too soon is not ideal
+- also not uncommon to change the algorithm once coding starts, don’t feel constrained
+- test algorithm manually to test cases
+- is this where we write pseudocode?

 # Code with Intent
-implement solution in programming language don’t be alarmed if you have to circle back to algorithm
+- implement solution in programming language
+- don’t be alarmed if you have to circle back to algorithm

 # Pseudocode practice